Lawrence Bragg: Royal Institution

 He continued research in the Institution by recruiting a small group to work in the Davy-Faraday Laboratory in the basement and in the adjoining house, supported by grants he obtained.
-A visitor to the laboratory succeeded in inserting heavy metals into the enzyme lysozyme; the structure of its crystal was solved in 1965 at the Royal Institution by D. C. Phillips and his coworkers, with the computations on the 9,040 reflections performed on the digital computer at the University of London, which greatly facilitated the work.
+A visitor to the laboratory succeeded in inserting heavy metals into the enzyme lysozyme; the structure of its crystal was solved in 1965 at the Royal Institution by David Chilton Phillips and his coworkers, with the computations on the 9,040 reflections performed on the digital computer at the University of London, which greatly facilitated the work.
 Two of the illustrations of the positioning of amino acids in the chain were drawn by Bragg.
 Unlike myoglobin, in which nearly 80 per cent of the amino-acid residues are in the alpha-helix conformation, in lysozyme the alpha-helix content is only about 40 per cent of the amino-acid residues found in four main stretches.
 Other stretches are of the 310 helix, a conformation that they had proposed earlier.
 In this conformation, every third peptide is hydrogen-bonded back to the first peptide, thus forming a ring containing ten atoms.
 They had the complete structure of an enzyme in time for Bragg's 75th birthday.
 He became Professor Emeritus in 1966.

 X-ray analysis of protein structure flourished in subsequent years, determining the structures of scores of proteins in laboratories around the world.
 Twenty eight Nobel Prizes have been awarded for work using X-ray analysis.
 The disadvantage of the method is that it must be done on crystals, which precludes seeing changes in shape when enzymes bind substrates and the like.
 This problem was solved by the development of another line Bragg had initiated, using modified electron microscopes to image single frozen molecules: cryo-electron microscopy.